KhronosGroup/KTX-Software/BUILDING.md

 The generated projects work with the
 [Imagination Technologies PowerVR](https://community.imgtec.com/developers/powervr/graphics-sdk/).
 emulator.
-Install that before trying to build on Windows.
+Install that before trying to build the `es1loadtests` or `es3loadtests` targets on Windows.

 Projects can be modified to work with any of the major emulators;
 [Qualcomm Adreno](https://developer.qualcomm.com/software/adreno-gpu-sdk/tools),